eclipse/amlen/README.md

 This repo contains the source for the Amlen Message Broker.
-It contains (amongst other things) the Amlen Server itself, a WebUI and a bridge (to MQTT brokers or Kafka)
+It contains (amongst other things) the Amlen Server itself, a WebUI and a bridge (to MQTT brokers or Kafka).

+A website including documentation can be found at https://eclipse.org/amlen

 ## Building
 Requires an x86-64 Linux distribution.
 Amlen has been built on RHEL7, RHEL8